 Will you use your espresso machine every day?
 Espresso makers designed for home use can be bulky, and will require a permanent spot on the countertop.
 Measure the dimensions of your cabinets and the space beneath to be sure your machine will fit.
 If you want an espresso maker for occasional use, look for a model that can be conveniently stored when not in use.

-Top-rated espresso machines cost hundreds of dollars, more than most average consumers are willing to spend on a kitchen appliance.
-However, if you visit a local coffee shop every morning for an espresso or latte, you're likely shelling out hundreds or even thousands of dollars per year.
+Top-rated espresso machines cost hundreds -- sometimes thousands -- of dollars, more than what many are willing to spend on a kitchen appliance of this type.
+However, if you visit a local coffee shop every morning for an espresso or latte, you're likely shelling out at least that much per year anyway.

 In budgeting for an espresso machine, be sure you include any other accessories you will need in addition to whatever machine you buy.
 Unless you buy a machine with a built-in grinder, or one that exclusively uses espresso pods, you'll need to invest in a top-quality burr grinder, which can run you from $100 to $300.
 (See our report on coffee grinders for our recommendations).
 In addition, you may need a frother, a stainless steel frothing mug, tamper, etc. Some machines come with these accessories, but they don't work as well as some aftermarket versions, so you may want to upgrade.
 Some machines don't include them at all.
 Be sure you add up the extras to figure out your total cost outlay.